ThursdayChurch/styleguide.thursdaychurch.org/style-guide.md

 Go easy on the exclamation points!
 Only use exclamation points when you're basically giving someone a high five.
 Never use them in titles or headings.

 #### Italics
-Italicize to emphasize a word, cite an example or indicate the title of a long work (books, movies, albums)
+Italicize to emphasize a word, cite an example or indicate the title of a long work (books, movies, albums).

+Scripture should be Italicized.

 #### Numbers
 Spell out numbers one through nine and use numerals for 10 and above.